darcymason/htmlobj/docs/getting_started.md

 ## Overview

 `htmlobj` allows you to create HTML using nothing but Python code.
-It is an alternative to using templates with some other language, as used in many web frameworks.
-Just create the HTML objects directly in code, and return the `str` representation to the web engine.
+It is an alternative to using templates, as used in many web frameworks, which usually have their own non-Python language.
+With `htmlobj`, you can just create the HTML objects directly in code, and return the `str` representation to the web engine.

 Using Python `with` statements to build the htmlobj objects allows you to easily see the HTML structure, and add in any Python code you need.
 When complete, the `str` value of the object will return HTML text.